 Other considerations may include geographic and other diversity, and overall group composition.

-The judging committee will review applications and select 10-15 fellows for 2013.
-Selected fellows will be notified by phone and email in mid-November.
+The judging committee will review applications and select 12 fellows for 2014-2015.
+Selected fellows will be notified by email in early-November.

 PAST OCHBERG FELLOWS

 A list of all Fellows since 1999 can be found here.